rigelk/ansible-jenkins/README.md

 Making Changes
 --------------

 When you want to make a big change in a configuration file or you want to add a new job the normal workflow is to make the change in the Jenkins UI first, then copy the resulting XML back into your VCS.

 License
 -------

-MIT
+AGPLv3

 Author Information
 ------------------

-Made with love by Emmet O'Grady.
+Original work made with love by Emmet O'Grady.
+I just improved the bits I cared most about :-)

-I am the founder of [NimbleCI](https://nimbleci.com) which builds Docker containers for feature branch workflow projects in Github.

-I blog on my [personal blog](http://blog.emmetogrady.com) and about Docker related things on the [NimbleCI blog](https://blog.nimbleci.com).